Rockville, MD

 Woodley Gardens

-An established neighborhood with mature trees, larger lots, and a variety of home styles, offering a more traditional suburban feel.
+An established neighborhood with mature trees and larger lots, offering single-family homes with a more traditional suburban feel.
+Known for its strong community spirit and proximity to parks.

 College Gardens